Clean TypeScript code with type guards

 Do you search for a cleaner code in TypeScript?
 You can start by using TypeGuards!

-Read this storyBored of checking incoming JSON data from clients?
+Read moreBored of checking incoming JSON data from clients?
 Try with a middleware and typeguards!